legesher/legesher/README.md

 ### Testing
 ### Deploying

-# Contributing to Legasher 🎁
+# Contributing to Legesher 🎁
 We would love for you to join in our community, because we need you!
 What are you gifted in?
-Head on over to the project's [current open issues](https://github.com/madipfaff/Legasher/issues) to see what you can get involved in!
+Head on over to the project's [current open issues](https://github.com/madipfaff/Legesher/issues) to see what you can get involved in!

 There are 2 main components and depending on what kind of feature you're writing, you may need to change one or more of these.

 ### Translator
-Legasher allows for the user to code in any desired spoken language available within the `languages/*` folder.
-The transcompiler `legasherc` is the tool responsible for running the program in the desired spoken language. `legasherc` is written in Python and uses the `pythonparser` module to accomplish parsing.
+Legesher allows for the user to code in any desired spoken language available within the `languages/*` folder.
+The transcompiler `legesherc` is the tool responsible for running the program in the desired spoken language. `legesherc` is written in Python and uses the `pythonparser` module to accomplish parsing.

-The `legasherc` script itself lives at `tools/legasherc`.
+The `legesherc` script itself lives at `tools/legesherc`.

-### Legasher Platform
+### Legesher Platform
-In order for users to take full advantage of the gift of Legasher, the platform needs to be developed. 🎉
+In order for users to take full advantage of the gift of Legesher, the platform needs to be developed. 🎉

-When you find something you'd like to help with, please spend some time reading our [Contributing Guide](https://github.com/madipfaff/Legasher/blob/master/CONTRIBUTING.md) for more details in contributing and our [Code of Conduct](https://github.com/madipfaff/Legasher/blob/master/CODE_OF_CONDUCT.md) to maintain the healthy space our community thrives in!
+When you find something you'd like to help with, please spend some time reading our [Contributing Guide](https://github.com/madipfaff/Legesher/blob/master/CONTRIBUTING.md) for more details in contributing and our [Code of Conduct](https://github.com/madipfaff/Legesher/blob/master/CODE_OF_CONDUCT.md) to maintain the healthy space our community thrives in!

 ### Source Code Overview
 - `community`: Dedicated to all of the individuals who made this project possible